Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Simulation

 \subsection{Modified galaxy properties}

-Due to the fact that HEALPix pixels are assigned before lensing was applied, we truncate the sample by removing galaxies within 0.2 degrees of the edge of \texttt{Buzzard}'s footprint\footnote{The region near the outer boundary of the catalogue footprint is affected by both the light cone and the sky footprint.
-The lack of galaxies outside the lightcone used to define the simulation sample may bias the modelling of the lensing effects and therefore likely to be discrepant from the rest of the catalogue.} to avoid issues associated with overdense and underdense regions near the edge.
-This leaves us with $\sim$10,254 square degrees of the simulation for this study.
-We modify the truth-catalogue properties of all faint sample ($i < 26$) galaxies to more accurately reflect LSST-like samples by convolving the galaxy sizes and shapes with a $\theta_{\rm eff}\sim\theta_{\rm eff}^{\rm zenith} \tilde X^{0.6} \sim0.9\arcsec$ circular Gaussian PSF -- the ``effective'' PSF FWHM value expected at the median airmass of $\tilde X=1.2$ for LSST where $\theta_{\rm eff}^{\rm zenith}=0.8\arcsec$ is the ``effective'' zenith seeing FWHM for the $i$ band taken from Table 2 of \cite{Ive19}.
-The reason we use these ``effective'' values is to account for the deviation of the LSST fiducial atmospheric PSF (a von K\'arm\'an type PSF) from the Gaussian shape \citep{angeli16} assumed here.
+Due to the fact that {\sc healpix} pixels are assigned before lensing was applied, we truncate the sample by removing galaxies within 0.2 degrees of the edge of \texttt{Buzzard}'s footprint\footnote{The region near the outer boundary of the catalogue footprint is affected by both the light-cone and the sky footprint.
+The lack of galaxies outside the light-cone used to define the simulation sample may bias the modelling of the lensing effects and therefore likely to be discrepant from the rest of the catalogue.} to avoid issues associated with overdense and underdense regions near the edge.
+This leaves us with $\sim 10\,254$ square degrees of the simulation for this study.
+We modify the truth-catalogue properties of all faint-sample ($i < 26$) galaxies to more accurately reflect LSST-like samples by convolving the galaxy sizes and shapes with a

+circular Gaussian PSF -- the ``effective'' PSF FWHM value expected at the median airmass of $\tilde X=1.2$ for LSST where $\theta_{\rm eff}^{\rm zenith}=0.8~ \rm arcsec$ is the ``effective'' zenith seeing FWHM for the $i$ band taken from Table 2 of \cite{Ive19}.
+The reason we use this ``effective'' value is to account for the deviation of the LSST fiducial atmospheric PSF (a von K\'arm\'an type PSF) from the Gaussian shape \citep{angeli16} assumed here.

 The PSF convolution is done analytically in moment space.
 It is straightforward with known profiles, and also enables us to avoid memory issues that arise from the need for pixel-level convolution in large images.
 We model galaxies with Gaussian surface brightness profiles described by